 What does the prostate cancer screening test involve?

-At this time, we don’t know for sure what the screening test will involve.
-However, it is likely that men will be invited to have a Prostate Specific Antigen (PSA) blood test.
+Men suitable for screening will be invited to have a Prostate Specific Antigen (PSA) blood test every two years.
 This test measures the amount of PSA in your blood.
 A raised PSA level could mean there is a problem with your prostate, but it might not be cancer.
 It will help the people running the screening programme decide if you need more tests, such as an MRI scan.

 Do I have to take part in screening?